ros-box/a2d2_to_ros/README.md

 ### Type conversions

 In the A2D2 data set, floating point types are stored with 64-bit width.
 However, this much precision is typically not needed (and possibly not even necessary, see [FAQ.md](FAQ.md)).For that reason, this package converts 64-bit floating point information to 32-bit.
-If 64-bit width is desired, edit the [CMakelists.txt](CMakelists.txt) file to uncomment the `-DUSE_FLOAT64` compile definition:
+If 64-bit width is desired, edit the [CMakeLists.txt](CMakeLists.txt) file to uncomment the `-DUSE_FLOAT64` compile definition:

 ```
 # uncomment to use 64-bit instead of 32-bit width for floats in point cloud;